-(1) Includes (i) 200,000 shares issuable upon the exercise of stock options that are currently exercisable

-- (2) Includes 100,000 shares issuable upon the exercise of stock options that are currently exercisable. - (3) Includes 60,000 shares issuable upon the exercise of stock options that are currently exercisable. - (4) Includes (i) 50,000 shares issuable upon the exercise of stock options that are currently exercisable. - (5) Includes (i) 40,000 shares issuable upon the exercise of stock options that are currently exercisable and (ii) 2,220,000 shares held by a family trust controlled by Mr. Rochford. - (6) Includes (i) 40,000 shares issuable upon the exercise of stock options that are currently exercisable, (ii) 37,500 shares held by Mr. McCabe's spouse and (iii) 1,651,502 shares held by a family trust controlled by Mr. McCabe. - (7) Includes (i) 40,000 shares issuable upon the exercise of stock options that are currently exercisable. - (8) Includes (i) 40,000 shares issuable upon the exercise of stock options that are currently exercisable. - (9) Includes (i) 570,000 shares issuable upon the exercise of stock options that are currently exercisable. - Represents beneficial ownership of less than 1%.
+- Represents beneficial ownership of less than 1%. - (1) Includes 200,000 shares issuable upon the exercise of stock options that are currently exercisable. - (2) Includes 100,000 shares issuable upon the exercise of stock options that are current exercisable. - (3) Includes 60,000 shares issuable upon the exercise of stock options that are current exercisable. - (4) Includes 50,000 shares issuable upon the exercise of stock options that are currently exercisable and 10,000 shares issuable upon the exercise of stock options that will be exercisable within 60 days. - (5) Includes 40,000 shares issuable upon the exercise of stock options that are currently exercisable.
+Includes 2,220,000 shares held by a family trust controlled by Mr. Rochford. - (6) Includes 40,000 shares issuable upon the exercise of stock options that are currently exercisable.
+Also includes 1,646,502 shares held by a family trust controlled by Mr. McCabe. - (7) Includes 40,000 shares issuable upon the exercise of stock options that are currently exercisable. - (8) Includes 40,000 shares issuable upon the exercise of stock options that are currently exercisable. - (9) Includes 570,000 shares issuable upon the exercise of stock options that are currently exercisable and 10,000 shares issuable upon the exercise of stock options that will be exercisable within the next 60 days.